mattm458/tacotron2/README.md

 * Uses Lightning instead of custom training loop code
 * YAML configuration system for experiments

 While it is still under development, the ultimate goal of this repository is to have a simple, easy-to-read, well-documented, and easily configurable testbed for a number of different speech synthesis tasks.
+It probably doesn't work yet and is missing some dataset files, so use at your own risk.